Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 This standard only specifies address-level operators and not token-level operators.
 The main argument is simplicity and to save energy cost on common cases, but other reasons are:

-- Token-level operators requires the token smart contract to track more state, which increases the overall energy cost.
+- Token-level operators require the token smart contract to track more state, which increases the overall energy cost.
 - For token smart contracts with a lot of token types, such as a smart contract with a large collection of NFTs, token-level operators could become very expensive.
 - For fungible tokens; `approval/allowance introduces an attack vector <https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit>`_.